senchpimy/marmol/Readme.md

 ### Bugs
-- Last opened file is a image
+- Last opened file is a image/doesnt exist